 - Pet ownership: Pet owners should consider pet liability coverage add-ons and check how different providers handle pet coverage.

-- Property types: Special tools, valuables, electronics or structures like pools may require additional coverage beyond standard policies.
+- Property types: Special tools, valuables, electronics and structures like pools may require additional coverage beyond standard policies.

 How Does Renters Insurance Coverage Work?

-Renters insurance typically covers damage to your property, liability to others and loss of use related to your rental home.
-Additional coverage options can make your policy more comprehensive.
+Renters insurance covers damage to your property, liability to others and loss of use related to your rental home.
+Additional coverage options make your policy more comprehensive.

 Coverage Type | Standard or Add-on | Coverage Details |